 Types of Addiction

 Addiction is a complex condition characterized by persistent drug use or problematic behaviors, despite knowledge of the negative consequences.
-Although substance use may be the activity most commonly associated with addiction, a person is capable of developing an addiction to certain behaviors, such as gambling, as well 1,2.
-Whether the addiction is chemical or behavioral, compulsive use, diminished control, and significant impairment in the individual’s life point toward the existence of an addiction.
+Although substance abuse may be the activity most commonly associated with addiction, a person is capable of developing an addiction to certain behaviors, such as gambling, as well 1,2.
+In fact, there are many different types of addiction.
+Whether the addiction is chemical or behavioral, compulsive use, diminished control, and significant impairment in the individual’s life, these signs point toward the existence of an addiction.

 - Brain changes resulting in drug or alcohol tolerance.

 - Impaired learning, decision-making, memory, and judgment.

 - Organ damage, depending on the substance used.

 - Increased risk of communicable diseases.